Software developers always need to be upskilling, and increasingly are expected to bring more than just great code to an organisation.

 That's why we created today's post: to give software developers like you a headstart, compiling 40 of the best dev blogs on the web.

-For each blog we've provided a link to the blog (simply click the name), and also a link to the author's Twitter.
+For each blog we've provided a link to the blog, and also a link to the author's Twitter.
+Let's get started!

 Code Simplicity is a companion blog to author Max Kanat-Alexander’s application design book Code Simplicity: The Science of Software Development.
 Max is a software engineer at Google, and the chief architect of the Bugzilla Project – and his blog draws upon this experience to offer advice on simplifying software design.
 His mantra is ‘Complexity is stupid.
 Simplicity is smart’ – and after reading the blog, I’m inclined to agree.